HanChen-HUST/CSGCL/README.md

 The code is based on the implementation of [GCA](https://github.com/CRIPAC-DIG/GCA).

-We also have an introduction blog on [Zhihu](https://zhuanlan.zhihu.com/p/628116694).
+We also have a Chinese introduction blog on [Zhihu](https://zhuanlan.zhihu.com/p/628116694).

 # Dependencies